cminnich/Demand_Prediction/README.md

 #Analysis
 I found that the data exhibited a strong weekly seasonality pattern.
 To take advantage of this, I structured my database so that I could easily organize data by day of the week and hour of the day.

-The following is taken from demand\_main.py, and illustrates how I leveraged my schema design for easy data access and manipulation.
-Since my example dataset is manageable size-wise, I first grab the entire login history from the database and save this to all\_data
+The following code, taken from demand\_main.py, is an example of some analysis that I performed on the data.
+It illustrates how I utilized the schema design to easily access, manipulate, and visualize the data.
+I first grab the entire login history from the database (manageable size of example dataset does not impose memory constraints here) and save this to all\_data
 ```python
     cur.execute('SELECT * FROM login_history ORDER BY id ASC')
     all_data = cur.fetchall()
 ```
-This next line then filters out just the Wednesday data, and shapes the data into a dictionary format grouped by hour (where each hour is a list of id & # of login tuples)
+To look at just the data from Wednesday (stored in database using 'We' abbreviation) specifically, the following line filters and reshapes the data to a dictionary format that is grouped by hour.
 ```python
     map(lambda y: we_dict[y['hour']].append((y['id'],y['num_logins'])), \
         filter(lambda x: x['day_name']=='We', all_data))
 ```
-I then use a plotting function within demand\_plotter.py (renamed to depl) to save the box-and-whisker plot for all data from Wednesday.
+I then use my plotting function within demand\_plotter.py (renamed to depl) to save the box-and-whisker plot for all data from Wednesday.
 ```python
     depl.plot_day_dict(we_dict, '3_Wednesday', max_login)
 ```
-The following Box-and-whisker plots are fairly intuitive, and highlight the significant differences in demand that could be expected between a Wednesday and a Saturday.
+The following Box-and-whisker plots visually highlight the significant differences in demand that could be expected between a Wednesday and a Saturday.
  - Red line at median
  - Box shows quartiles
  - Whiskers show the entire range, with pluses as outliers
 ![alt tag](https://raw.githubusercontent.com/cminnich/Demand_Prediction/master/plots/days/ByHour_3_Wednesday.png "Wednesday data by hour")
 ![alt tag](https://raw.githubusercontent.com/cminnich/Demand_Prediction/master/plots/days/ByHour_6_Saturday.png "Saturday data by hour")

 This scatter plot shows one week's worth of data, where I programmatically relabel the x-axis ticks and annotated the peak hour of demand in the week.
 It was important to me to automate the creation of this and other descriptive plots because of their utility for a wide range of input datasets.
+I wanted to build in reusability wherever possible.
 ![alt tag](https://raw.githubusercontent.com/cminnich/Demand_Prediction/master/plots/weeks/2012_03_19.png "Week ending on March 19, 2012")

 ##Outliers